 After a spell at Shakespeare’s Globe as Executive Producer she returned to the National Theatre as Head of Production managing a large production department, which included scenic construction, painting, props, costume, production & stage management.
 Prior to the National she worked extensively as a Production Manager, Event Manager & Stage Manager for various theatre companies, West End, festivals and on tour.

-Daisy joined Mark Rubinstein Ltd in June 2019 as a Stage One Trainee Producer / Production Assistant.
+Katy Galloway joined the team at Mark Rubinstein Ltd in September 2021 as a Stage One Trainee Producer / Production Assistant.